Allohol/Skywire-Setup/README.md

 and follow installscript

-Runs on RaspberryPi Zero,3,4 and Bananapi M2 Zero
+Tested and runs on RaspberryPi Zero,3,4 and Bananapi M2 Zero Visor and Hypervisor config located on /etc/skywire-config.json